kmaooad/kmaooad18.github.io/README.md

 1. Create your personal GitHub account (if you don't have one)
 2. Login to GitHub and follow one of the assigment links above
 3. On your first opening some assignment, GitHub will request access from Classroom to your account - that's totally ok, just grant access.
 4. As you accept the assignment, GitHub will create your personal private repository and put starter code for assignment there.
-YOur repository will be named like 'assignment-w4-yournickname' etc.
+Your repository will be named like 'assignment-w4-yournickname' etc.
 5. Further use your personal repository from the previous step to complete and submit assignment.

 ### Implementing assignment